-However, I’d just like to throw out a few figures from a 2014 poll by Bank of America.
-58% of Millennials are saving money each month, and 1 in 2 pay their credit cards in full each month.
+From a 2014 poll by Bank of America show that 58% of millennials are saving money each month, and 1 in 2 pay their credit cards in full each month.
 In addition, 53% say they feel they are good at reducing their debt.
-Clearly, many millennials are money conscious and are not just ‘taking it all for granted’.
+Clearly, many millennials are more money conscious than they're given credit for and are not just ‘taking it all for granted’.